Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading

+To address this impasse, we adopt an approximation-based approach.
+By examining the approximate structure of the relative-value function associated with the Bellman equation underlying the power control problem, we successfully extend the insights and methods developed for the quasi-static fading case to the slow block-fading case.
+This extension leads to a linear-policy-based approximation of the relative-value function and a collection of low-complexity, near-optimal policies.

 The main contributions of this paper are as follows: \begin{enumerate} \item We find a linear-policy-based approximation (Eq.~\eqref{eq:relative_value_function_approximation2}) to the relative-value function in the Bellman equation of the power control problem.
-Based on this approximation, we derive two fundamental policies (Eqs.~\eqref{eq:optimistic_clipped_affine_policy} and~\eqref{eq:robust_clipped_affine_policy}), both taking the form
+Based on this approximation, we derive two parameterized policies using a certainty-equivalence-type approximation and worst-case analysis, respectively, corresponding to Eqs.~\eqref{eq:optimistic_clipped_affine_policy} and~\eqref{eq:robust_clipped_affine_policy}.
+Both take the form